Caring Across Generations

 - Draft regular blog posts and newsletter articles highlighting momentum on the Caring Across agenda and developments at the state and federal level

-- Meet with constituency and advocacy groups, coalition partners and when appropriate Congressional staff
+- Meet with constituency and advocacy groups, coalition partners and congressional staff.

-- 1-2 years experience in a Congressional office working on legislative issues
+- 1-2 years experience in federal policy or advocacy working on health and/or labor legislation

 - Excellent written and verbal communications skills